lutzhamel/popsom7/Python/man/sklearnapi.md

 ## Attributes

 - **som_map_** : *dict*
   The fitted SOM model.
-For details on the map object check the documentation of the function `map_build` [here](https://lutzhamel.github.io/popsom7/Python/man/sklearnapi.html).
+For details on the model check the documentation of the function [map_build](https://lutzhamel.github.io/popsom7/Python/man/maputils.pdf).

 ## Methods